How to Practice Mindfulness at Work

 - Go device-free.
 Try taking short technology breaks at work and setting aside an afternoon or full day away from technology during the weekend.

 Should you have any questions related to your work environment, please contact us online or call our offices at (561) 653-0008.
-At Scott • Wagner and Associates., our approachable and knowledgeable lawyers are dedicated to providing skilled legal representation for your unique situation.
+At Scott Law Team., our approachable and knowledgeable lawyers are dedicated to providing skilled legal representation for your unique situation.

 - Wild Mind